School of Medicine Policy

 - Personal medical illness

-Students requiring time away from clerkships for interviewing may take up to 12 days off during interview season, which extends from October–February 15th.
+Students requiring time away from clerkships for interviewing may take up to twelve (12) days off during interview season, which extends from October–February 15th.

-- The student will be expected to be available to make up anticipated time off at the discretion of the Clerkship Director.
-The student may also be asked to make up unanticipated time off if it is felt to negatively impact the clinical experience of the student.
+- The student will be expected to be available to make up any time off at the discretion of the clerkship director.